Play therapy: Sandplay

-Winnicott's Squiggle and Spatula games
+Winnicott's squiggle and spatula games

-Donald Winnicott probably first came upon the central notion of play from his collaboration in wartime with the psychiatric social worker, Clare Britton, (later a psychoanalyst and his second wife), who in 1945 published an article on the importance of play for children.
-By "playing", he meant not only the ways that children of all ages play, but also the way adults "play" through making art, or engaging in sports, hobbies, humour, meaningful conversation, etc. Winnicott believed that it was only in playing that people are entirely their true selves, so it followed that for psychoanalysis to be effective, it needed to serve as a mode of playing.
+Donald Winnicott probably first came upon the central notion of play from his collaboration in World War II with the psychiatric social worker Clare Britton (later a psychoanalyst and his second wife), who in 1945 published an article on the importance of play for children.
+By "playing", he meant not only the ways that children of all ages play, but also the way adults "play" through making art or engaging in sports, hobbies, humour, meaningful conversation, etc. Winnicott believed that it was only in playing that people are entirely their true selves, so it followed that for psychoanalysis to be effective, it needed to serve as a mode of playing.

-Two of the playing techniques Winnicott used in his work with children were the squiggle game and the spatula game.
+Two of the playing techniques Winnicott used in his work with children were the squiggle and spatula games.
 The first involved Winnicott drawing a shape for the child to play with and extend (or vice versa) – a practice extended by his followers into that of using partial interpretations as a 'squiggle' for a patient to make use of.

-The second involved Winnicott placing a spatula (medical tongue depressor) within the child's reach for her/him to play with.
-Winnicott considered that babies will be automatically attracted to an object, reach for it, and then discover what they intend to do with it after a while. p.
-75–6.
-From the child's initial hesitation in making use of the spatula, Winnicott derived his idea of the necessary 'period of hesitation' in childhood (or analysis), which makes possible a true connection to the toy, interpretation or object presented for transference. p.
-12.
+The second involved Winnicott placing a spatula (medical tongue depressor) within the child's reach for them to play with.
+Winnicott considered that babies will be automatically attracted to an object, reach for it, and then discover what they intend to do with it after a while.
+From the child's initial hesitation in making use of the spatula, Winnicott derived his idea of the necessary 'period of hesitation' in childhood (or analysis), which makes possible a true connection to the toy, interpretation or object presented for transference.